pedersen-fisheries-lab/pedersen-lab-wiki/content/en/docs/wikihelp/contribute.md

 1. Is there already an existing page for the topic you have in mind?
 If so, make sure you review this page and consider contributing to it before creating a new page.
 2. If you need to create a new page, is there an existing section in which this new page could already fit? if so, consider adding it to that section before creating a new section.
 3. You think you need to create a new section?
-Submit an issue on GitHub before doing to open the discussion on that topic.
+Submit an issue on GitHub beforehand to open the discussion on that topic.
+4. **Be careful to contribute on a separate branch than main.
+Open a PR for review to merge your contributions into main.**

 ### Contributing to an existing page